MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/hide-sharepoint-server-social-features.md

     > [!IMPORTANT]
     > When the changes in this article are deployed, users can continue to use and fill in fields in the **Newsfeed Settings** page.
 But the information is no longer shown on My Site.
 However, information in the **Basic Information** and **Contact Information** pages are still shown on My Site.

-##Change settings in SharePoint Server 2016
+##Remove Newsfeed Web Parts in SharePoint Server 2016
+Remove Newsfeed Web Parts in team sites and My Sites.

-## Remove Web Parts from Team Sites in SharePoint Server 2016
+###Remove Newsfeed Web Parts from Team Sites in SharePoint Server 2016
 Each site admin must apply the following steps to their site.

 1. From any site in SharePoint Server 2016 that has a Newsfeed web part, select **Edit**.